macwong/FacialRecognitionPrototype/ElectronClient/work.md

 Video here :)

 #### Provides model and image info
-For each prediction, the prototype provides the following information:
+For each prediction, the prototype can display a historical list of all predictions made.
+This allows us to click on each prediction, in order to see more info, such as:
 * Model name
 * Total people in model
 * Total images in model